 I guess it’s different in China.
-A Beijing lawyer named Chen Xiaomei is actually in the process of suing a local cinema for “wasting her time” as she was not “warned” about the twenty minutes of adverts “prior to the screening”.
+As we reported last week, a Beijing lawyer named Chen Xiaomei is actually in the process of suing a local cinema for “wasting her time” as she was not “warned” about the twenty minutes of adverts “prior to the screening”.
 Now, I have never been a regular at a Chinese cinema, but either they don’t offer the same fluffy starter as Western cinemas, or Miss Xiaomei is a rookie of the flicks.
 But hang about, even here in the UK, I can’t for the life of me remember having ever been warned about adverts.
 And if Miss Xiaomei is suing for “emotional damages” after one twenty minute advert slot, then think how emotionally damaged I am.
 Hello law suit.
 And counselling.

 Interesting enough, I don’t remember any French folk suing for emotional damages after viewing the Lumiere brothers’ L’Arrivee d’un Train en Gare de La Ciotat, not that I was there in 1896.
 And I think it may be a wee bit more emotionally damaging to believe a train is coming out of the screen to GET YOU.
 No?

 Ch-ch-ch-ch-changes!
 Turn and face the strain of dragons flying in your face